Doniphan, Kansas

 Doniphan is an unincorporated community in Doniphan County, Kansas, United States.

 History

 The company that founded the community was organized on November 11, 1854.
 Doniphan was incorporated in 1869.
-The community was named for Alexander William Doniphan, a military leader in the Mexican–American War.
+The community was named, as was the county, for Alexander William Doniphan, a military leader in the Mexican–American War.

 A post office was opened in Doniphan on March 3, 1855, and remained in operation until it was discontinued on August 15, 1943.

 Demographics

 Doniphan is part of the St. Joseph, MO–KS Metropolitan Statistical Area.